USCIS Biometrics Appointment Guide | Next Steps

 On many occasions, USCIS will try to schedule biometrics appointments for all family members simultaneously.
 However, that is not always the case.

 If your child is under 14 years old, they will not be required to provide a signature during their ASC appointment.
 Their parent or legal guardian may also sign on the child’s behalf.
-Children under 14 years old don’t need to pay the biometrics fee.
-However, this does not mean that your child is exempt from giving biometrics.
-If your child receives a biometrics notice, they must attend the appointment.
+However, if your child receives a biometrics notice, they must attend the appointment.

 The exact time, date, and location of your USCIS biometrics appointment are on your ASC appointment notice.

-If you are in the U.S., you will attend the ASC nearest to the home address you provided on your application.
-You can use the USCIS tool to find the closes ASC to you.
+• If you are in the U.S., you will attend the ASC nearest to the home address you provided on your application.
+You can use the USCIS tool to find the closest ASC to you.

-If you are outside of the U.S., your appointment will be at the nearest U.S. embassy or consulate, where your immigration application is being processed.
+• If you are outside of the U.S., your appointment will be at the nearest visa application centre (VAC) or U.S. embassy or consulate, where your immigration application is being processed.

-USCS does not have any dress code requirements for your biometrics appointment.
-However, considering that USCIS will take a photo of yourself during the appointment, you may want to prepare accordingly and dress appropriately.
+USCIS does not have any dress code requirements for your biometrics appointment.
+However, considering that USCIS will take a photo of you during the appointment, you may want to prepare accordingly and dress appropriately.

 At your appointment, USCIS will take your fingerprints along with a photo, and you will provide a digital signature.
 Then, USCIS collects that information to complete FBI and criminal background checks.